ColleagueRiley/Clipboard-Copy-Paste/README.md

 XNextEvent(display, &event);
 ```

- make sure the event is a `SelectionNotify` event.  use `.selection` to ensure the type is a `CLIPBOARD`.
-Finally, make sure `.property` is not 0 and can be retrieved.
+ Check if the event is a `SelectionNotify` event and use `.selection` to ensure the type is a `CLIPBOARD`.
+Also make sure `.property` is not 0 and can be retrieved.

 ```c
 if (event.type == SelectionNotify && event.xselection.selection == CLIPBOARD && event.xselection.property != 0) {